zeke-code/OnigiriBot/README.md

 - [ ] **1.1: ...**
   - Further updates and features to be announced.

+# Installation

+There are 2 ways to install and run Onigiribot.
+You can use Docker or you can run Onigiribot without a container.

+Follow the below procedure to install the bot and run it without a container.

-# Prerequisites
+## Prerequisites

-Before you begin, ensure that you meet the following prerequisites:
+To install the bot locally, ensure that you meet the following prerequisites:

 - **Node.js**: OnigiriBot requires Node.js to run.
 You can download it from [Node.js Official Website](https://nodejs.org/).
 It's recommended to use the **LTS** version.
 Just open the installer you downloaded and follow the installation guide.
 - **FFMPEG**: This is required for handling media streams, it's a **must** if your bot will play music or handle audio.
 You can download FFMPEG from the [FFMPEG Official Website](https://ffmpeg.org/download.html).
 - **A Discord Account**: To create a bot and get the necessary tokens, you'll need a Discord account.
 Sign up [here](https://discord.com/register) if you don't have one.

-# Installation

-There are 2 ways to install and run Onigiribot.
-You can use Docker or you can run Onigiribot without a container.

-Follow the below procedure to install the bot and run it without a container.

 ## Step 1: Registering the bot on Discord and retrieving bot's token